 Additionally, as with last month, we’ve stopped our historical system of combining network publishers with their local outlets or other subsidiary domains.

 Perhaps a bit ironically, September’s top publisher was UNILAD.
 This comes as the publisher announces going into administration this week.
 Following that, LADbible has bought UNILAD, leading to “the reign of the lad” on Facebook.

 It makes sense that these publishers’ stories have catapulted to the top of the charts, given their funny and heartwarming content offerings.
 We wrote about why these publishers create such viral hits here.

 Again, it’s been some musical chairs when compared to last month.

 BBC’s U.K. site made impressive gains from #10 to #6.
 The global BBC.com also saw 10 million additional engagements this month.

-In terms of actual engagement numbers, seven of last month’s top 25 publishers saw gains.
+This article drove 616k engagements for BBC’s UK site and 529k for its global site.[/caption] In terms of actual engagement numbers, seven of last month’s top 25 publishers saw gains.

 There were four new sites to make the top 25.
 TMZ made the list for its coverage of the recent deaths of musician Mac Miller and actor Burt Reynolds.
 Both TMZ articles appeared in the top 20 stories for the month.